Camp Lejeune Birth Defects

 “I had two children born there at the hospital; both at seven months.
 We were there from 1972 to 1976.
 Joe died less than thirty days with lung problems.
 My daughter was born with a hole in her stomach. … I also had another daughter born in 1979 without a spinal cord, which I believe was caused by residual effects of my wife’s contamination.”

-—U.S. Marine Corps veteran, 2021
+—U.S. Marine Corps veteran

-Camp Lejeune Water and Childhood Leukemia
+Camp Lejeune Water and Childhood Cancer

-Childhood leukemia and other cancers later in life have been among the most alarming health issues linked to the contamination.
+For many Camp Lejeune veterans, childhood leukemia and other cancers later in life have been among the most alarming health issues linked to the contamination.

 The American Legion Magazine featured the story of a former Marine drill instructor who lost his 9-year-old daughter to leukemia in 1985.